siberianfox/tinygwiki/JSON-Mode-Operation.md

 ### Names and Tokens

-JSON names are short mnemonic tokens that can be 1 - 4 characters in length.
+JSON names are short mnemonic tokens that can be 1 to 4 characters in length.
 Axis and motor tokens are typically 3 characters in length including their axis or motor prefix; Non-axis and non-motor (general) tokens are 2 to 4 characters.
-Both friendly names and tokens are case insensitive and cannot contain whitespace or the separator characters: quote("), comma (,), colon (:), equal (=), or pipe(|).
-Requests may contain either friendly names or tokens,&nbsp;but responses will always be in token form.
-See [http://www.synthetos.com/wiki/index.php?title=TinyG:Configuring#Settings_Details TinyG Configuration] for a complete list of the tokens and friendly-names used for settings.
+Tokens are case insensitive and can only contian alphanumeric characters.
+See [TinyG Configuration](http://www.synthetos.com/wiki/index.php?title=TinyG:Configuring#Settings_Details) for a complete list of the tokens used for settings.
 Some examples are provided below:

 JSON name strings and the $ parameters are identical.